pauldatta/meetGPT/README.md

 ## Changelog

+- **Version 1.0.0.6:**
+  - Added an admin model driven app, still WIP but you can change rate limits
+  - Added soft rate limits where
+    - Value of `-1` : Unlimited API calls
+    - Value of `0` : Cant make any API calls
+    - Value > `0`: Number of API calls, so a user with Rate Limit set to 100 can press `send` a 100 times
+  - Updated the Flow to track limits and also calculate tokens sent
+  - Updated the UI to show the rate limit with no enforcement
+  - New users get added to the User's table automatically with a default Rate Limit of 100.
 - **Version 1.0.0.5:**
   - UI changes, improved layout and design
   - Fixed GalleryChat message loading filters, clear and submit action datasource refresh